perezite/sandbox-2/CrossPlatform/Experiment1/Readme.md

+# What this does
-- Get hello-jni working using the latest and greatest Android Studio project
+- Get hello-libs NDK working using the latest and greatest Android Studio project
 - Verify that deployment via gradle works

-# What I did
+# Reproduction steps

 ## Setup basic app
 ### Generate the App Code